 We want to make custom available to everyone.
 Our materials come in a wide range of prices so that you can pick a material category that best fits your budget.
-To get an idea of what an IKEA remodel will cost, please take a look at our pricing examples for small, medium, and large kitchens.
+To get an idea of what an IKEA remodel will cost, please take a look at the examples pricing in each cabinetry section for Sektion, Godmorgon, and PAX.
 You can even see a direct comparison between our materials and IKEA’s.

 IKEA’s planning tools are essential to laying out your kitchen.
 You can either lay out your space yourself, or work with an independent designer.
 (There’s a lot of places out there that specialize in IKEA kitchen design.)

 We strongly recommend you don’t rush the design process – it’s free to change that 24” cabinet to a 30” cabinet in the IKEA planner, but much more expensive to make that change once everything’s already ordered.

 Now that you have an idea of the size of your project and what material category best fits your budget, you can order samples to see our materials and how they’ll behave in your space.
 We ship our samples in multiples of four.
 If you’re local to Denver, you can also make an appointment to stop by our showroom, buy samples, and see our fronts in action.

 Cabinet fronts take a lot of wear and tear, so we encourage you to test our samples to see how they’ll behave once they’re installed.
 You’ll find that scratching an acrylic sample, for example, is a lot tougher than a thermofoil front, since they’re scratch and chemical resistant.
 Make sure you love the way your sample feels, looks, and how it holds up to normal wear and tear.

 4. Get an estimate